-If you look at the homepage of www.webdesignandmarketing.co.uk you’ll see that there are only 2 buttons/links on the entire page (excluding header and footer).
-Both of these buttons go to a call-to-action page.
+If you look at the homepage of www.webdesignandmarketing.co.uk you’ll see that there are only 3 core options on the entire page (excluding header and footer).
+These buttons go to a call-to-action page.
 Although there is a lot of text on this website it doesn’t clutter those all important pages.
 I’ve placed ONLY the information I feel the visitor requires.

 I’m not suggesting it’s perfect (there’s always room for improvement) but each main page is built with this focus in mind.

-Your homepage probably doesn’t need 200 thousands words about you or your company.
-It’s job is to hook your visitor in and make sure they want to see more.
+Your homepage probably doesn’t need 200 thousands of words about you or your company.
+Its job is to hook your visitor in and make sure they want to see more.